-SPECTRUM-ready cataloguing for museum collections
+SPECTRUM-aligned draft metadata for museum collections

 What museums tell us